Zomuro/ItsSorceryFrameworkV1/README.md

-# ItsSorceryFrameworkRimworld
+# Its Sorcery!
-A general magic system mod for Rimworld
+A general magic system framework built on RimWorld's Royalty DLC.